Benawi/Vet-clinic-database/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- query and update animals table.
+- Query and update the animals table.
-- query multiple tables.
+- Query multiple tables.
-- add "join table" for visits.
+- Add "join table" for visits.
-- database performance audit.💯
+- Database performance audit.💯
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>